yogesh1801/system-intelligence-benchmark/benchmarks/arteval_bench/README.md

 - `artifact_readme` is the path to the artifact's README file that contains the step-by-step guide for preparing, installing, and running experiments;
 - `artifact_url` the URL to the original artifact;
 - `evaluator` is a path to the evaluator's `main.py` entrypoint;
-- `expected_score` is the total expected score for this artifact, which defaults to 4 as the agent is evaluated on it succesfully completing the four canonical AE stages ([!NOTE] Users are encouraged not to change this value, unless they opt for another universal metric for artifact evaluation).
+- `expected_score` is the total expected score for this artifact, which defaults to 4 as the agent is evaluated on it succesfully completing the four canonical AE stages (!!NOTE!!
+We encourage users not to change this value, unless they opt for another universal metric for artifact evaluation).
 - `docker_evn` (optional) points to a Docker image on Docker Hub.

 It also requires users to extend the artifact they plan to add with a self-contained evaluator in an `_agent_eval/` directory.
 This evaluator encodes *minimal*, objective success criteria for the four canonical AE stages and is what the benchmark actually calls.